-Your overall health and your genes affect your liver.
-So do diet, lifestyle, and environment.
-There are simple, commonsense steps you can take to help keep your liver healthy without special detox programs.
-These guidelines can be especially important if you have certain things that make liver disease more likely, like heavy alcohol use or a family history of liver disease.
-You should:
+Lifestyle changes can help keep your liver healthy without detox programs.
+These steps can be especially important if you’re at higher risk of liver disease because of something like heavy alcohol use or a family history of liver disease.

 - Limit the amount of alcohol you drink.

 - Cut down on risky behavior that can lead to viral hepatitis:

-- Don’t have unprotected sex with strangers.
+- Don’t have unprotected sex with people you don’t know.